Overview

 Step 5: Specify Bolted Connections

 With structural members sized, connections come next.
-Bolt torque โ how tight a fastener needs to be โ depends on bolt diameter, thread pitch, and material grade; under-torquing risks a loose, vibration-prone joint, while over-torquing can stretch or snap the bolt.
+Bolt torque, how tight a fastener needs to be, depends on bolt diameter, thread pitch, and material grade.
+Under-torque a joint and it stays loose, prone to vibration.
+Over-torque it and you can stretch or snap the bolt.

-The Bolt Torque Calculator calculates correct torque from bolt size and grade, and the Thread Calculator and Thread Pitch Calculator confirm thread compatibility between a bolt and its mating nut or tapped hole.
+The Bolt Torque Calculator works out correct torque from bolt size and grade, and the Thread Calculator and Thread Pitch Calculator confirm thread compatibility between a bolt and its mating nut or tapped hole.

 Step 6: Specify Riveted and Welded Connections

-Rivets and welds are permanent connection methods, sized differently from bolts.
-Rivet length depends on the combined thickness of the joined materials (grip length) plus enough material to form the rivet's second head, while weld capacity depends on weld size, type, and length compared against the load it needs to transfer.
+Rivets and welds are permanent connection methods, sized on different terms than bolts.
+Rivet length depends on the combined thickness of the joined materials (grip length) plus enough extra material to form the rivet's second head.
+Weld capacity depends on weld size, type, and length compared against the load it needs to transfer.

-The Rivet Size Calculator calculates correct rivet length from grip thickness, and the Welding Calculator estimates weld capacity from joint parameters.
+The Rivet Size Calculator works out correct rivet length from grip thickness, and the Welding Calculator estimates weld capacity from joint parameters.

 Key Terms

-- Deflection โ the amount a beam physically bends or sags under load
+- Deflection: how much a beam physically bends or sags under load

-- Grip length โ the combined thickness of materials being joined by a rivet, which determines correct rivet length
+- Grip length: the combined thickness of materials being joined by a rivet, which sets correct rivet length